Fire Safety

 • You play an important part with regards to fire safety in your building, and your cooperation in ensuring all fire doors remain effective is vital.
 Please:

-1. Keep your flat entrance door and communal fire doors shut when not in use.
+1. Keep your flat entrance door and communal fire doors shut when not in use and never wedge a fire door open.

-2. Never tamper with or allow anyone to tamper with self-closing devices.
+2. Never tamper with or allow anyone to tamper with self-closing devices on fire doors.

 3. If you suspect a self-closing device has been tampered with or identify damage to any fire doors, please contact us immediately.